 Workings of the Website

-Betfred have the kind of homepage that was probably state of the art ten years ago.
-They are sticking with a tried and tested, functional approach to delivering their sports betting markets rather than trying to be too cutting edge.
-In some ways this fits in with their traditional old school bookie brand, but it also results in an overload of information when you first land on the site.
-There are menu options everywhere.
+Betfred have the kind of homepage that was probably designed as a mobile app first and foremost.
+It's understandable as they took a lot of flack for having a blocky outdated site in the past.
+They are still sticking with a tried and tested, functional approach to delivering their sports betting markets rather than trying to be too cutting edge, and in some ways this fits in with their traditional old school bookie brand, but the most recent design always feels a bit odd to me.

 Betfred are particularly strong when it comes to payment options and currencies.
 In particular they have low deposit and withdrawal minimums of just £5 which makes betting extremely accessible to most people, and gives the bettor more freedom too.

 Max deposits can feel quite low if you are a more affluent gambler (only £8k for Skrill), but these are the default limits so once you speak to Betfred these can be adjusted at their discretion, and if you deposit via Bank Transfer things loosen up significantly.

 You can use the same account to bet by phone and to deposit and withdraw in store, although if you want to withdraw more than £250 in cash you will have to give customer services 48hours notice.